tiramica/Neuropixels-Set-up/README.md

 # Checking the Rotary encoder is well activate
-1.Open NI Max
+1.Open NI Max.
-2.click the 'Dev1' which is Daq board
+2.click the 'Dev1' which is Daq board.
-3. Open Test Pannel
+3. Open Test Pannel.
-4. Choose correct AI channel
+4. Choose correct AI channel.
 5. check signal to rotate wheel.